 Bannstone has managed to avoid detection for almost 45 seconds now.
 Not even the nearby Grek knows where he is at this point.
 The vaguely squid-like form of a Sreelathan takes shape in the glowing thermographic display.
 Even now Bannstone can feel insidious tentacles of mental power seeking out the fissures in his mind.
 The cross-hairs float over a huge glassy eye.
 BLAM!
 A stream of ten 4×60mm crysteel rods deliver 5MJ of kinetic energy to the unfortunate Sreelathan.

 Horrific shadows dance across the flooded laboratory as light from burning bots and destroyed equipment shines through clouds of black blood and floating alien body parts.
-The Ghost Bears brace for the next ‘wave’, but the only sound is creaking metal and muffled explosions.
-Strelok still has no access to other ship systems so begins to follow the route provided by Star Mother to the small Command Bridge of the Daedalus.
+The Ghost Bears brace for the next ‘wave’, but the water is silent save for creaking metal and the muffled thumps of secondary explosions.
+Strelok still has no access to other ship systems, so begins to follow the route provided by Star Mother to the small Command Bridge of the Daedalus.
 The B/C teams and their newfound ‘lost tribe’ allies are still deadlocked with defending Xarmids in the Crew Quarters deck.

 The team quickly locates a zero-g elevator marked ‘Flight Operations Deck’.
 The swim ‘up’ the flooded cylinder is a long one.
 What awaits the team in the operations deck and bridge?
 Grey and Sleestak lead the way in to the Flight Operations Deck, a wide open 30 meter area with various movable seating and displays obviously intended to function as the main nerve center of Daedalus operations.